brycefrank/pyfor/README.md

 ## Installation

-[miniconda](https://conda.io/miniconda.html) or Anaconda is required for your system before beginning. pyfor depends on many packages that are otherwise tricky and difficult to install (especially gdal and its bindings), and conda provides a quick and easy way to manage many different Python environments on your system simultaneously.

-As of October 14th, 2019, we are proud to announce that `pyfor` is available on `conda-forge`, greatly simplifying the installation process:
+pyfor requires Python 3.10 or newer.
+All dependencies ship as binary wheels, so `pip` in a virtual environment is all that is needed:

 ```
+python -m venv .venv
+source .venv/bin/activate
-conda install -c conda-forge pyfor
+pip install pyfor
 ```

+`pyfor` was previously distributed through `conda-forge` and required GDAL and LASTools.
+Neither is needed anymore: the .lax spatial index was replaced by chunked reads, and GIS input/output goes through `rasterio`.

 ## Collaboration & Requests

-If you would like to contribute, especially those experienced with `numba`, `numpy`, `gdal`, `ogr` and `pandas`, please contact me at bfrank70@gmail.com
+If you would like to contribute, especially those experienced with `numpy`, `laspy`, point cloud formats (`.las`, `.laz`, COPC) and `rasterio`, please contact me at bfrank70@gmail.com

 I am also willing to implement features on request.
 Feel free to [open an issue](https://github.com/brycefrank/pyfor/issues) with your request or email me at the address above.